 - 4.1 A Risk Assessment (Appendix 1) is to be carried out.
 This assessment outlines the summary of concerns, background information, progress made on course, potential risks/issues, and steps to minimise risks (such as support) and outcomes. - 4.2 An Impartial Person will be assigned to the case who will act as a link between the panel and the student.
 The student and/or guardian/carer will be invited to submit a written statement if desired.
 In exceptional circumstances a student may not be informed in advance that a Fitness to Study assessment will take place e.g. Safeguarding concerns whereby there will be an increased risk to the student and/or others. - 4.3 As a result of a Risk Assessment being carried out, a panel will carry out a formal review of the Risk Assessment and supporting evidence.
 The student / potential student will be notified in writing within 15 term-time days of the proposed meeting.
-The panel will consist of: - Senior Post Holder (Chair)
+During periods of remote learning, this meeting may take place via a video conference meeting.
+The panel will consist of:

-- Assistant Principal Curriculum and Quality - Director of Facilities Management - Head of Department - Safeguarding Officer or Learning Support Manager (where an EHCP is in place) - 4.4 As part of the Fitness to Study process relevant documentation surrounding the student will be considered and where necessary specialist advice may be sought.
+- Senior Post Holder (Chair) - Assistant Principal Curriculum and Quality (or Head of Central Services if not available) - Director of Facilities Management (or Deputy) - Head of Department - Safeguarding Officer or Learning Support Manager (where an EHCP is in place) - 4.4 As part of the Fitness to Study process relevant documentation surrounding the student will be considered and where necessary specialist advice may be sought.
 The panel will consider what, if any, measures can be adopted to minimise risk.
 Once a decision has been made it will recorded on the risk assessment, which must be signed by the panel.
 The outcome may be: - No Action - A range of steps to minimise risk, for example, alteration of programme, additional support/supervision, monitoring, a review period - Recommendation to exclude or not to proceed with application process - Warnings issued in line with the College's Maintaining Student Responsibility (MSR) Conduct Procedures.
 Any warnings will be recorded on ProMonitor against the student. - SMART targets set in line with College's MSR Academic Procedures.
-Any targets will be recorded on ProMonitor against the student - 4.5 The student, or when more appropriate their parent, guardian or link organisation (e.g. Social Worker from Children's or Adult Services, care home manager etc) will be informed in writing of the decision. - 4.6 Where a current student is up to the age of 17 the Local Authority must be informed if exclusion is the outcome.
+Any targets will be recorded on ProMonitor against the student - 4.5 The student, or when more appropriate, their parent, guardian or link organisation (e.g. Social Worker from Children's or Adult Services, care home manager etc) will be informed in writing of the decision.
+During periods of remote learning, the decision may be communicated initially via telephone, with a letter sent to confirm arrangements as soon as is practicable. - 4.6 Where a current student is up to the age of 17 the Local Authority must be informed if exclusion is the outcome.
 If a student is under 16 the Local Authority Educational Welfare Officer must be informed at the point of suspension and again if the decision is made to exclude. - 4.7 If the student has an Educational Health Care Plan (EHCP) the Learning Support Manager must be informed and an emergency review meeting with the Local Authority must be held before a student can be withdrawn from College.
+During periods of remote learning, this emergency review meeting may be delayed, or convened over a video conference meeting.